Skip to content

 • setSql: A string containing the SQL fragment to be used as the SET clause.

-• condition: A boolean value to control whether this SET field is applied.
+• condition: A boolean value that controls whether to apply this SET field.

 • params: A variable argument list containing replacement values for placeholders in the SQL fragment.